dhaura/dhaura/README.md

 ## Hi there, I'm Dhaura 👋

-🌱 I’m currently a fourth year CSE (Computer Science and Engineering) undergraduate at University of Moratuwa 👨🏽‍🎓 <br>
+👨🏻‍💻 I'm currently a Software Engineer at WSO2 <br>
-👨🏻‍💻 Former Software Engineer Intern at WSO2.
+🌱 CSE (Computer Science and Engineering) undergraduate at University of Moratuwa 👨🏽‍🎓

 <br>